Best Portfolio Website for

 CS Students (2026)

 Your GitHub graph is impressive.
 Your resume is fine.
 The thing that gets you to the call is the link in the header.
 Here are the 4 portfolio templates built specifically for CS students in India — Terminal, Bento, Arcade, and CS Classic.
-From ₹99 one-time.
+Free to publish, no plan or card required.

 SitesPlaced has 4 portfolio templates built specifically for CS students: Terminal (IDE aesthetic), Bento (Apple-style grid), Arcade (8-bit pixel), and CS Classic (clean minimal).
 All 4 are projects-first, GitHub-friendly, and recruiter-tested.
-Available with the Student plan from ₹99 one-time on SitesPlaced.
+Free to publish — no plan needed.
+The optional ₹99 Student plan adds a custom domain and removes the SitesPlaced badge.
+Graduating into the job market?
+The software engineer portfolio guide covers entry-level and full-stack formats.

 1. Terminal Portfolio